 After a few bends in the river she paddles us into a remote water coconut grove and stops, pulling out a small machete.
 Oh-oh; are we about to be chopped up and fed to the fishes?
 Uh-uh; in a lovely gesture the bird-like old dear starts chopping palm branches, and with amazing ingenuity and dexterity quickly creates two ‘leaf hats’ for us to help keep the sun off!

 We leave Vietnam to reacquaint ourselves with the Bali, as our love/hate relationship with this island of head-scratching contradictions continues.
-Wonderful magic makes its home here, but unfortunately, also in residence is a much darker side lurking just below the surface.
+Wonderful magic makes its home here, but unfortunately also in residence is a much darker side lurking just below the surface.
 The ‘ying and yang’ is like no place else on earth, with good and bad waging a constant battle.
 As with their Gods and demons, there is pristine and polluted, gentle and violent, kindness and crime, calm and crazy; with the ever present paradise and purgatory all forming the enigma that is Bali.

 At the airport in Denpasar the carousel gets picked bare, but once again our luggage has not accompanied us.
 Supposedly it will be on the next plane in about ninety minutes, so with a gale-force sigh, we decide to wait.
 Chatting with the guys in the lost luggage department, they tell us ‘new airport no good’, as corruption and bribery helped India get the contract, and they cheaped out big-time on the construction.
-We think these boys may have a valid concern as just recently a large portion of the roof collapsed; not exactly the kind of air conditioning one might expect in a new airport!
+We think these boys may have a valid concern, as just recently a large portion of the roof collapsed; hardly the kind of air conditioning one might expect in a new airport!

-A couple of hours later, we are chilling out at Yulia Bungalows in the village of Ubud, immersed in the captivating Ubudian soundscape of gently clonking bamboo wind chimes, exotic birdsong, croaking kodocks, giggling geckos, and of course the tinkle of ice in our glass.
+A couple of hours later, we’re chilling out at Yulia Bungalows in the village of Ubud, immersed in the captivating Ubudian soundscape of gently clonking bamboo wind chimes, exotic birdsong, croaking kodocks, giggling geckos, and of course the tinkle of ice in our glass.
 Ah yes, how nice to be back under the spell of Bali’s Zen again!

 These days, we have to look harder to find the declining rewards, but once off the tourist grid they still await.
 The haunting and hypnotic sound of a gamelan; women carrying offerings like fruit bonnets atop their heads; village ducks herded in pretty little processions; multi-coloured frangipanis; stone statues pimped out with hibiscus flowers; fiercely green rice paddies; lotus flowers reflecting in the ponds; and ancient moss-cloaked temples.
 Yes, this is where the real magic of Bali shines.